kfjahnke/envutil/README.md

 One problem with cubemaps is that they are normally stored as concatenations of six square images with precisely ninety degrees fov (field of view).
-This makes access to pixels near the edges tricky - if the interpolator used for the purpose needs support, marginal pixels don't have them all around, and it has to be gleaned from adjoining cube faces, reprojecting content to provide the support. envutil uses an internal representation (IR for short) of the cubemap which holds six square images with a fov slightly larger than ninety degrees, where the part
+This makes access to pixels near the edges tricky - if the interpolator used for the purpose needs support, marginal pixels don't have it all around, and it has to be gleaned from adjoining cube faces, reprojecting content to provide the support. envutil uses an internal representation (IR for short) of the cubemap which holds six square images with a fov slightly larger than ninety degrees, where the part